 Inhalation May be harmful if inhaled.
 May cause respiratory tract irritation.
 Ingestion Toxic if swallowed.
 Skin May be harmful if absorbed through skin.
 May cause skin irritation.
+Eyes May cause eye irritation.

 To the best of our knowledge, the chemical, physical, and toxicological properties have not been thoroughly investigated.